 - Be on a topic that is important to the student. - Be 1000-2000 words in length (roughly 4-6 typed, double-spaced pages).
-Longer writing samples are acceptable. - Be in a recognized writing style (MLA, APA, or Turabian). - Include a references or works cited page (with a minimum of 3-4 scholarly sources). - Include substantive references to Scripture within the body of the paper (i.e., direct quotes or paraphrase of Scripture, with citation of the reference). - Be free of grammatical, spelling, or punctuation errors. - Have a clear thesis statement and outline (introduction, body, conclusion).

-- Articulate an argument (thesis) that is supported in the body of the paper - Clearly reflect a biblical worldview and outlook on the chosen topic
+Longer writing samples are acceptable. - Be in a recognized writing style (MLA, APA, or Turabian). - Include a references or works cited page (with a minimum of 3-4 scholarly sources). - Be free of grammatical, spelling, or punctuation errors. - Have a clear thesis statement and outline (introduction, body, conclusion). - Articulate an argument (thesis) that is supported in the body of the paper